Who is Fani Willis, the Fulton DA prosecuting Trump?

 Willis defeated her former boss

-Willis spent the majority of her career as a Fulton prosecutor.
-The single mother of two adult daughters rose through the ranks, prosecuting homicide and sexual assault cases and managing the complex trial division before leaving in 2018 to make an unsuccessful run for Fulton Superior Court.
+Willis spent the majority of her career as an assistant district attorney in Fulton County The single mother of two adult daughters rose through the ranks, prosecuting homicide and sexual assault cases and managing the complex trial division before leaving in 2018 to make an unsuccessful run for Fulton Superior Court.
 After a short stint in private practice and working as chief magistrate judge in South Fulton, Willis announced her plans to challenge her onetime boss, Paul Howard, who after six terms in office was weighed down with sexual harassment and discrimination complaints, as well as financial corruption allegations.
 Willis ran as a middle-of-the-road candidate while making Howard’s conduct central to her campaign.
 She cruised to victory in the Democratic primary runoff with 72 percent of the vote, winning all but a handful of precincts, and ran unopposed in the November general election.
-She is up for re-election in 2024.
+She is up for re-election this year.

 Credit: KENT D. JOHNSON / AJC